 In 2002, the Friends established the Worthington Libraries Endowment Fund at The Columbus Foundation with a contribution of $10,000.
 The Friends are now charged with managing and developing this fund, which will provide a supplemental revenue stream for Worthington Libraries and represents another way donors can make a lasting and positive impact on the community.
 In 2008, the organization changed its name to Friends Foundation of Worthington Libraries to highlight this increased responsibility.

 The Friends Foundation currently boasts over 250 dedicated members and contributes approximately $45,000 to the Library each year.
 These funds are used to support nearly all library programs and special events, including the annual community breakfast held during National Library Week.
-In 2017, nearly 10,000 children, teens and adults participated in the library’s summer reading program, which is fully sponsored by the Friends Foundation.
+Each year, thousands of children, teens and adults participate in the library’s summer reading program, which is fully sponsored by the Friends Foundation.

 In addition to membership and special events, the Friends Foundation earns money through book sales.

 For more on joining the Friends Foundation or making a contribution to the endowment fund, download the organization's brochure (PDF) or contact the library’s director of community engagement.